 An observant reader may have seen that in the FXML example sizeAtLeast values use the following format: “width:3.0in”.
 Even though I’ve just argued that the layout should base itself on the diagonal, it was quite easy to also support width based logic.
 So it is possible to use a similar approach as Twitter Bootstrap.

 ResponsivePane has a debug and trace mode to help understand why a certain layout or stylesheet is used.
-ResponsivePane currently is part of JFXtras labs.
+ResponsivePane is part of JFXtras common.